You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Products that multitask are always popular, but it seems especially so for guys who want a no fuss routine.
-One recently snagged my attention when Marta sent me Skinfinite’s “The Balm” ($45 in the Shop) to try out.
+One recently snagged my attention when Marta sent me Skinfinite’s “The Balm” ($45) to try out.
 “The Balm” is billed as an after shave/after sun cream-gel moisturizer formulated with ingredients to soothe, heal and also to address anti-aging.
 Recommended for all skin types, notable ingredients include RejuvenOx (perfluorodecalin) purported to increase oxygen and moisture levels in skin and aid in wound healing and smoothing of wrinkles, Antarcticine (pseudoalteromonas ferment extract) helps skin retain water, has restructuring and anti-wrinkle properties, and Arginine (L) and tamanu oil (calophyllum inophyllum seed oil) to act as anti-inflammatory, promote healing and aid in wrinkle prevention.

 Checking out Skinfinite’s website, I was intrigued by their skincare collection, as their products center around peptides, epidermal growth factors, plant stem cells, retinols, hyaluronic acid, alpha & beta hydroxy acids, and antioxidants.
 Their peptide serums were especially appealing and chock full of several of these ingredients.

 First impressions are always important, and right out of the box “the balm” hit a positive note with excellent packaging.
 Lift the clear protective lid from the jar and the entire lid is a push-top pump for super easy dispensing while protecting the product from contamination.
 Thank you Skinfinite!